-Dr. Rios has been in ministry for over 28 years including serving as a pastor for a total 15 years (11 as an Executive Pastor and 4 as a co-lead Pastor with her husband).
+Dr. Rios has been in ministry for over 28 years including serving as a pastor (Executive Pastor or Co-Pastor).
 She now is the Founder of a non-traditional faith community called The Passion Center that is dedicated to educating people who have a passion for justice, advocacy and change in the South Florida area.
 She's worked most of her life in nonprofits and in higher education.
 She has also been an entrepreneur and has consulted schools, faith-based organizations and non-profits since 1996 with online school development and a host of other things via Passion for Purpose International.
 She is part of the Serenity Projects team which also works around the country helping schools build online campuses and meet academic quality standards providing access to education in remote and often struggling communities.

 Her educational background consists of a Bachelor of Arts in Liberal Arts, a Master of Arts in Management with an emphasis in Nonprofit Management from the Regent University School of Business and an earned Doctorate in Education in Organizational Leadership/Adult Education from Nova Southeastern University.
 She has also done Post- graduate work at Fordham University School of Religion, Indiana University Center of Philanthropy and the Blanton Peale Graduate Institute for Pastoral Counseling.
 In April of 2019, she is due to graduate with a Doctor of Ministry degree from Southeastern University where she is focusing her doctoral project on a civic advocacy and social justice church planter training program.
 A recent article in Christianity Today on the premise of her dissertation could be found here.